mathieugruson/library-asm/README.md

-The goal of this project is to recode 6 function in asm :
+The goal of this project is to recode 6 functions from the man in asm x86 intel :
 - ft_strlen
 - ft_strcmp
 - ft_strcpy